Matt Vierling Preview, Player Props: Tigers vs. Yankees

 - The Yankees pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 3.96 team ERA ranks sixth among all MLB pitching staffs.
+- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.94).

-- The Yankees rank 18th in baseball in home runs surrendered (170 total, 1.2 per game).
+- Yankees pitchers combine to give up 170 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- In his last appearance on Wednesday, the right-hander threw six innings against the Detroit Tigers, allowing two earned runs while surrendering four hits.
+- In his last appearance on Thursday, the right-hander tossed 4 2/3 innings against the Detroit Tigers, allowing three earned runs while surrendering six hits.

+- The 27-year-old has amassed an ERA of 4.56, with 8.9 strikeouts per nine innings, in 28 games this season.
+Opposing hitters have a .267 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.